 Born in New Bedford, Massachusetts on January 5, 1904, William Knox is remembered for two achievements.
-He was among a handful of black scientists to work on the top secret Manhattan Project, which produced the atom bomb during World War II, and following the war he held a key development position at the Kodak Corporation, a major manufacturer of camera equipment.
+He was among a handful of black scientists to work on the top secret Manhattan Project, which produced the atom bomb during World War II.
+Following the war, he held a key development position at the Kodak Corporation, a major manufacturer of photography equipment.

 Knox was the oldest of three brothers born to William and Estelle Knox.
-The elder Knox was a clerk at the U.S. postal service in New Bedford.
-All of the brothers attended Harvard University as undergraduates with William graduating from the institution in 1925.
-All three Knox brothers would go on to earn Ph.D.s.
+The elder Knox was a clerk at the U.S. Postal Service in New Bedford.
+All of the brothers attended Harvard University as undergraduates, with William graduating from the institution in 1925.
+All three Knox brothers earned Ph.D.’s.
 The middle son, Everett, studied history.
-The youngest son, Lawrence, studied chemistry and, during World War II, joined his eldest brother on Manhattan Project research.
+The youngest son, Lawrence, studied chemistry, and during World War II, joined his eldest brother on Manhattan Project research.

 Knox married Edna Knox (nee Jordan) and the couple had one daughter, Sandra.
 William Jacob Knox died on July 9, 1995 in Newton Massachusetts.
 He was 91.